The saint on display.

 Philadelphia, Pennsylvania

-In Europe, it seems as if every cathedral displays a revered body part, organ or other holy relic of a long departed Saint.
-America has accumulated far less of this stuff -- most of it in collections of saint relics from Europe.
-But we do have a couple of our own semi-complete saints, thank you very much, that anyone can visit.
+In Europe it seems as if every cathedral displays a revered body part, organ, or other holy relic of some long-departed Roman Catholic saint.
+America has accumulated far fewer of these remains, most of them in reliquary collections of saint relics from -- surprise -- Europe.
+But with the passage of time the U.S. has fostered a handful of semi-complete saints of its own, which anyone can visit.
 One is in a church altar in Philadelphia.

 Stained glass scene of John Neumann with a nun.

-That could have been the end of his story -- yet, decades later, people were miraculously recovering from deadly illnesses and injuries, and attributing it to John Neumann.
-An Italian girl survived peritonitis, a Villanova student recovered completely from a car wreck, a Philadelphia boy defeated bone cancer.
-The Vatican eventually agreed that miracles had taken place, and declared John Neumann a saint in 1977.
+An Italian girl survived peritonitis.
+A Villanova University student recovered completely from a car wreck.
+A Philadelphia boy defeated bone cancer.
+The Vatican studied these cases and eventually agreed that miracles had taken place.
+John Neumann was declared a saint in 1977.

 St. John Neumann lies in a glass encasement beneath the altar in Saint Peter the Apostle Church.
 The bishop is dressed in a miter and vestments, and resembles a big rifle bullet inside a glass-sided gun barrel.
-When Neumann was exhumed in 1962, it was said that he was remarkably well-preserved for someone who had been buried for almost 103 years -- but his body has been given a wax face, to be presentable.
+When Neumann was exhumed in 1962 it was reported that he was remarkably well-preserved for someone who had been buried for over 100 years.
+His body has nevertheless been given a wax face, to remain presentable.

 Noose display of the condemned men saved before execution.

+A small museum to one side of the sanctuary documents the Saint's life and accomplishments.
+One case displays his personal instruments of mortification: a sharp-edged cilicium (wire necklace) and a disciplina (a whip for self-flagellation).
 Next to these is a noose that was used to hang two brothers in a Philadelphia prison.
-Neumann was able to get them to repent just before their deaths.
-"At last by his prayers and meekness their hard hearts were softened."
+Neumann was able to get these "stubborn men" to repent just before their deaths.
+"By his prayers and meekness," reads a sign resting on the noose, "their hard hearts were softened."

 Coffin splinter paperweight.

-John Neumann's coffin is also on exhibit and, like his body, is sealed in a clear-sided box.
-Displayed atop its lid are decorative paperweights that each contain a splinter of wood from the coffin.
-You can buy identical paperweights in the gift shop.
+Another memorable display is John Neumann's coffin, the one hoisted out of his crypt in 1962.
+Like Neumann's body, it is sealed in a clear-sided box.
+Displayed atop its lid are lucite paperweights that each contain a splinter of wood from the coffin.
+You can buy these inspirational paperweights in the gift shop.

-On a previous visit to the Shrine, in 1996, we noticed visitors could still purchase tiny bone chips of St. John Neumann (official religious relics, carefully splintered and glued to pendants by a special order of nuns in Rome).
-But these relics have now apparently run out.
+On a visit to the Shrine in the 1990s we noticed that visitors could purchase actual tiny bone chips of St. John Neumann -- official first class religious relics, carefully splintered and glued to pendants by a special order of nuns in Rome.
+But a subsequent Vatican ban on the sale of first class relics has ended that practice.

 Address: